Cameron Johnson: Phoenix Suns (2019–2023)

 On June 20, 2019, the Minnesota Timberwolves drafted Johnson with the eleventh overall pick in the 2019 NBA draft, then immediately traded him and Dario Šarić to the Phoenix Suns for Jarrett Culver, the sixth pick of the draft.
 The trade was officially completed on July 6, with the Suns later announcing that they had signed Johnson the same day.
 On October 26, 2019, Johnson made his NBA debut coming off the bench in a 130–122 win over the Los Angeles Clippers.
 On November 19, he scored a season-high 18 points in a 120–116 loss to the Sacramento Kings.
 Johnson then matched his season-high on December 5 in a 139–132 overtime win over the New Orleans Pelicans.

-Johnson his first professional start with the team on February 10, 2020, against the Los Angeles Lakers.
+Johnson had his first professional start with the team on February 10, 2020, against the Los Angeles Lakers.
 On March 3, 2020, Johnson scored a new season-high of 21 points on his 24th birthday in a 123–114 loss to the defending champion Toronto Raptors.
 After originally being out for the rest of March due to illness, Johnson returned to action as a starter on July 31, scoring 12 points in a 125–112 win over the Washington Wizards.
 Two days later, Johnson had his first professional double-double with 19 points and a season-high 12 rebounds in a 117–115 win over the Dallas Mavericks.
 He later recorded his second double-double of his rookie season on August 6, matching his season-high 12 rebounds with 14 points scored in a 114–99 win over the Indiana Pacers.
 Two days later, Johnson broke the franchise record previously set by Wesley Person for the quickest player to score at least 100 three-pointers in a 119–112 win over the Miami Heat, reaching it in only 54 games played.
 With Johnson starting for Phoenix, the Suns would have an 8–0 record in the 2020 NBA Bubble as of August 13, having a winning streak of at least 7 games for the first time since March 2010.

 On December 27, 2020, Johnson matched his then career-high of 21 points off the bench in a 116–100 win over the Sacramento Kings.
 Johnson helped the Suns reach the 2021 NBA Finals, but the Suns lost the series in 6 games to the Milwaukee Bucks.

 On March 4, 2022, Johnson put up a career-high 38 points with nine three-pointers made alongside a game-winning, buzzer-beating three-pointer in a 115–114 win over the New York Knicks.
 He finished third in NBA Sixth Man of the Year voting, behind winner Tyler Herro and Kevin Love.

 To start the 2022–23 season, Johnson was named the starting power forward for the Suns by head coach Monty Williams.
 On November 8, 2022, Johnson underwent surgery to remove part of the meniscus in his right knee and was ruled out for at least one to two months.